Shivam-45/dash-cricket-data-construction/README.md

 These dataframes are used to do the following for each player and for the 200 players in aggregate:

-* Rolling averages, average by opposition, and style of dismissal proportions are calcualated.
+* Rolling averages, average by opposition, and style of dismissal proportions are calculated.
 * Dismissals are viewed as observed events for the purpose of performing survival analysis.
 An event table is made showing how many innings were ongoing and how many dismissals or censored events (not outs) occurred at each score.
 * Survival probabilities for use in a Kaplan-Meier plot are calculated using this table.
 * Confidence intervals for these survival probabilities are calculated using bpcpy.py\*